xpush/xpush.github.io/_includes/doc/installation/with-npm.md

 ## 2. Install xpush

 When you are all ready, please install the xpush.
-If not ready, please make sure the [preparation] (# prepare).
+If not ready, please make sure the [preparation](# prepare).
 You can use the -g option it is recommended that you install to the global.

 ### Install with npm